 A physical stamp card is a legitimate starting point.
 The cost per card is low, the customer experience is simple, and you learn whether your customers are receptive to a loyalty mechanic without committing to a digital platform.

 Before any launch, brief your team.
-A loyalty program that staff do not understand or feel confident mentioning will not hit the enrollment numbers you need.
-Fifteen minutes of training is all it takes to turn your team into your best acquisition channel.
+A loyalty program that staff do not understand or feel confident mentioning will not hit the enrolment numbers you need.
+A short, focused briefing is enough to turn your team into your best acquisition channel.
 That foundation, once laid, is what everything else builds on.

 The brands growing loyal customer bases right now will be better positioned when the cost environment eases.
 Customer lifetime value compounds.
 A diner who visits once a week for three years is worth far more than one who comes three times and disappears.
 Loyalty programs built around frequency and genuine recognition tip the balance toward the former.

-If you are ready to build a restaurant loyalty program that drives real behavior change, the team at Brandfire designs and manages loyalty programs for brands across Ireland.
-You can see examples of our work across multiple sectors in our client case studies.
-Talk to us about your restaurant's retention goals.
+If you are ready to build a restaurant loyalty program that drives real behaviour change, the team at Brandfire designs and manages loyalty programs for brands across Ireland.
+You can see examples of our work across multiple sectors in our client case studies, or talk to us about your restaurant's retention goals.

 Do I need a mobile app to run a restaurant loyalty program in Ireland?